Sebastian-Coding/Sebastian-Coding/README.md

 <h2 align="center">💭 About me</h2>

 Glad you are here!
-I'm Juan Sebastián, but you can call me Juanse.
+I'm Sebastian.
 I'm always curious about everything around, so I'm always trying to expand my boundaries.

 I enjoy an active lifestyle and I love to practice weightlifting, cycling and swimming.
 Football, just for watching.